 Concord Grapes come into season in the early fall and you can often find them in a well stocked grocery store or local farmer’s market.

-Personally, although Concord Grapes have a really wonderful flavor that is often described as “musky”, I think the thick skins make them a little less pleasant to eat than many other table grapes.
+Although Concord Grapes have a really wonderful flavor that is often described as “musky”, the thick skins make them a little less pleasant to eat than seedless table grapes.

 I’m not a big fan of commercially made grape jelly.
 But this homemade Concord Grape Jam with Vanilla is what store bought grape jelly wants to be when it grows up.